Our Passionate Pathways feature for this month is Craig Gunguta.

 Theatre was a new thing that he got into pretty soon after coming to Australia.
-He was in year 10 at North Geelong Secondary Collage when a group from Western Edge Youth Arts came and did an interactive performance at the school, and some of his friends were doing WEYA’s after-school workshop program, and suggested he come along.
-He recalls:
+He was in year 10 at North Geelong Secondary College when a group from Western Edge Youth Arts came and did an interactive performance at the school, and some of his friends were doing WEYA’s after-school workshop program, and suggested he came along.

 Three years later, Craig is working for Western Edge Youth Arts as a facilitator, supporting younger participants in a similar open access theatre program in Wyndham, as they find their voice and their confidence in front of an audience.
 He is also working on WEYA’s big gig for the year, as a member of emerging artist ensemble Geelong Edge.
 Six Hours in Geelong is a work that the ensemble have devised from scratch, out of an intensive development process that involved each of the ensemble members bringing elements of their own diverse stories and personal experience into the rehearsal space.

 I asked Craig about the development process for Six Hours in Geelong, and how it has been for him.
 He reflected that it has been great working with the ensemble on this project:

 ‘I get to see how other people see things in this multicultural community.
 I get to see how everyone thinks, you know, and I appreciate that.
 Most of the stuff in this story is something that really happened to somebody and something that really happened in the world.
 When we were writing this we were channelling energies of things we’d experienced and trying to express that.
 Trying to express how the world is and ways to make it better.’